Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 ### 3.9.
 Disk emulation mode

-Since version 2.1 Nextor allows to boot in disk emulation mode.
+Since version 2.1 Nextor allows booting in disk emulation mode.
 In this mode Nextor uses a disk image file (or a set of swappable files) as the boot device instead of a regular device.
-This is ideal for playing disks that were released in floppy disk and can't be run from a modern storage device, because they don't have a filesystem or because they need to run in MSX-DOS 1 mode.
+This is ideal for playing disks that were released on floppy disk and can't be run from a modern storage device, because they don't have a filesystem or because they need to run in MSX-DOS 1 mode.

 The technical details about how the disk emulation mode works are in the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ document in case you are interested in building your own tool instead of using `EMUFILE.COM`.

 #### 3.9.1.
 Entering and exiting the disk emulation mode

-First of all, the data needed during a disk emulation mode session (which disk image files will be used and where are they located) must exist in a file with a certain format, the _disk emulation data file_.
-You can create these files using [the `EMUFILE.COM` tool](#3412-emufile-the-disk-emulation-mode-tool).
+First of all, the data needed during a disk emulation mode session (which disk image files will be used and where they are located) must exist in a file with a certain format, the _disk emulation data file_.
+You can create these files using the `EMUFILE.COM` tool (see _[3.4.12.
+EMUFILE: the disk emulation mode tool](#3412-emufile-the-disk-emulation-mode-tool)_).
 These files can have any name and will typically have the .EMU extension, but that's not mandatory.

 Second, in order to tell Nextor to boot in disk emulation mode, a pointer to the appropriate disk emulation data file must exist at a special location while the computer boots.
 There are two variants of the emulation mode, each requiring a different location for the emulation data file pointer: